kajitetsuya/kajitetsuya.github.io/index.md

 ## Work in Progress

-### Assessing Outcome-Dependent Heterogeneity in Treatment Effects (with E. Manresa)
+### Assessing Outcome-Dependent Heterogeneity in Treatment Effects (with Elena Manresa)

 > Treatment heterogeneity is crucial in policy targeting.
 First, we interpret the popular heterogeneity measure, the quantile treatment effect, by the principle of equal effects.
 Second, we relax it to the principle of least effects and propose bounds on subgroup treatment effects.
 Third, we provide sharp second-order stochastic dominance bounds on the distribution of individual treatment effects.